 Those rules, originating from the 2015 Insolvency Regulation, were also incorporated in the Belgian rules of private international law.
 Consequently, it also applies to a debtor incorporated in jurisdictions of non-EU Member States.

 How are groups of companies treated on the restructuring or insolvency of one of more members of that group?
 Is there scope for cooperation between office holders?

-If a Belgian business court has jurisdiction to open an insolvency proceeding in respect of a member of a group, it also has jurisdiction to open an insolvency proceeding in respect of the other members of the group whose centre of main interests is located in the judicial area of another Belgian business court.
+If a Belgian business court has jurisdiction to open insolvency proceedings in respect of a member of a group, it also has jurisdiction to open insolvency proceedings in respect of the other members of the group whose centre of main interests is located in the judicial area of another Belgian business court.
 In such case, the same insolvency practitioner can be appointed for all members of the group.

 Is it a debtor or creditor friendly jurisdiction?

 Belgian insolvency law is highly regulated and strikes a good balance between the rights of debtors and creditors.

 Do sociopolitical factors give additional influence to certain stakeholders in restructurings or insolvencies in the jurisdiction (e.g. pressure around employees or pensions)?
 What role does the state play in relation to a distressed business (e.g. availability of state support)?

 In the context of insolvency, the Belgian legislator has granted strong rights for employees, FPS FINANCE (treasury department) and the National Social Security office.
 Labour unions and employee representatives have an increased say in larger insolvency proceedings.
 This was one of the main reasons why legislation on pre-packed sales has not been passed in Belgium.